jpjones76/SeisIO.jl/docs/CONTRIBUTE.md

 * Our target code coverage is 98% on both [CodeCov](https://codecov.io/gh/jpjones76/SeisIO.jl) and [Coveralls](https://coveralls.io/github/jpjones76/SeisIO.jl?branch=master).
 We're rarely below 97%.
 Please don't break that for us.
 * Good tests include a mix of [unit testing](https://en.wikipedia.org/wiki/Unit_testing) and [use cases](https://en.wikipedia.org/wiki/Use_case).

 Data formats with rare encodings can be exceptions to the 95% rule.
 For example, SEG Y is one of four extant file formats that still uses [IBM hexadecimal Float](https://en.wikipedia.org/wiki/IBM_hexadecimal_floating_point); we've never encountered it, so we can't test it, but it exists.
 We understand the need to handle these digital coelocanths, but please consider their rarity before deciding that SeisIO should support one.
-(For example, although Int24 encoding of SEED data exists in theory, we cannot find a single researcher who's encountered it; this includes IRIS DMC staff.)
+(For example, although Int24 encoding of SEED data exists in theory, we cannot find a single researcher who's encountered it; neither can the IRIS DMC staff that we've asked.)

 ## **Don't add dependencies to the SeisIO core module**
+Please keep the footprint small.

 ## **Write comprehensible code**
 Other contributors must be able to understand your work.
 People must be able to use it.
-Scientific software shouldn't require a Ph.D. to use, even if one needs a Ph.D. to understand the science.
+Scientific software should require a Ph.D to understand the science, not to learn the syntax.

 ## Please limit calls to other languages
 For reasons of transparency, portability, and reproducibility, external calls must meet three conditions:
 1. Works correctly in (non-emulated) Windows, Linux, and Mac OS.
 1. Source code free and publicly available.
 "Please contact the author for the source code" emphatically **does not** meet this standard.
 1. Must free pointers after use.
 If we can make your code trigger a segmentation fault, we have no choice but to reject it.
+Beware that LightXML caused this inclusion; it does *not* free pointers on its own.

-We strongly recommend only calling external functions for tasks with no Julia equivalent (e.g. plotting) or whose native Julia versions perform poorly (e.g. `DateTime`).
+We strongly recommend only calling external functions for tasks with no Julia equivalent (e.g. plotting) or whose native Julia versions behave strangely, perform poorly, or do both (e.g. `DateTime`).

 ### Prohibited external calls
 * No software with (re)distribution restrictions, such as Seismic Analysis Code (SAC)